peshwar9/peshwar9.github.io/src/foreword.md

-Please send me feedback , issues and suggestions to **prabhu.eshwarla@sudhanvatech.com** or issue a pull request at the [github repo](https://github.com/peshwar9/peshwar9.github.io.git), so I can make the guide better for you.
+Please send me feedback , issues and suggestions by raising a pull request at the [github repo](https://github.com/peshwar9/peshwar9.github.io.git), so I can make the guide better for you.

 You can follow along with this guide in two ways: